 Pizza & Politics

 The Pizza & Politics talk series brings undergraduates into conversation with policy-makers and practitioners in the DC region.
-The series for Fall 2024 has included Christine Emba from The Atlantic, CBS contributor Kim Wehle (University of Maryland Law School), and Marshall Kosloff from the Hudson Institute.
+Past speakers have included Christine Emba from The Atlantic, CBS contributor Kim Wehle (University of Maryland Law School), Marshall Kosloff from the Hudson Institute, Yuval Levin from the American Enterprise Institute, and Andrea Flores from FWD.US.

 The Political Science Steering Committee